Psykopear/calendars/README.md

 # Calenda.rs
-A simple Calendar application (read only for now)
+A (too) simple Calendar application

 ![screnshot](assets/screen.png)

 # Features (things might change)
 - Shows a calendar
-- Change date by clicking text
+- Change date by clicking buttons that look like text
 - It may work on windows and mac
-- Does not handle events
+- Does not handle events, notes or todos
 - Does not show time
 - Does not need internet
 - Does not use AI

+# Credits
+Background by Valentyn Ihnatov on Unsplash